dannnylo/displays/README.md

  - `display notebook`: Enables only notebook display
  - `display hdmi`: Enables only hdmi display
  - `display both`: Enables notebook and hdmi displays
+ - `display mirror`: Enables notebook and hdmi displays and mirrors them.

  ## How to install